eliepark/Domestic_Violence_Prediction/README.md

 6. Twitter Modeling

-	- This also tests the same three models with `GridSearchCV` and shows the feature importances and thresholding process as in the Reddit modeling notebook.
+	- This also tests the same three models on the data from (5) with `GridSearchCV` and shows the feature importances and thresholding process as in the Reddit modeling notebook.

 7. Report